-Labelling-The container must be labelled with the name, laboratory, type of chemical, date and accurately labelled Chlorinated (blue label) or non-Chlorinated (red label).
-Under no circumstances may this label be altered by laboratory users.
-Waste Store staff is not allowed to accept containers where the label has been altered.
+Labelling-The container must be labelled with the name, laboratory, type of chemical, date and accurately labelled.

 Storage-Separate containers for Chlorinated and non-Chlorinated solvents should ideally be kept in the Waste Store.
 Large polythene containers of flammable solvents are extremely vulnerable in case of fire and must be kept away from all sources of heat, ignition and flame when not being used to receive waste solvent.